Garmin Training Effect | the5krunner

 Where to Find It

-Both values appear on the activity summary screen at the end of each session.
-Add the Aerobic Training Effect and Anaerobic Training Effect data fields to a training screen via the activity profile settings to monitor their scores in real time during a workout.
-Both fields are found in the Heart Rate data field category.
-A combined Training Effect gauge is also available, displaying both values in a single field.
+• Real-time data fields: add Aerobic Training Effect and Anaerobic Training Effect fields to a training screen via activity profile settings; both update in real time during the session and are found in the Heart Rate data field category.

-In Garmin Connect, both scores appear in the activity detail view beneath the performance summary, alongside the seven-label description of the primary benefit.
-Historical Training Effect data is accessible within individual activity records rather than as a standalone trend chart.
+• Garmin Connect activity detail: both scores appear beneath the performance summary alongside the seven-label description of the primary benefit; historical data is accessible within individual activity records rather than as a standalone trend chart.

 Common Problems and Misreadings

-An aerobic Training Effect score that seems too high after an easy run is most often caused by an elevated heart rate due to heat, fatigue, illness, or a loose optical sensor.
-The score reflects physiological strain, not external pace.
-Any condition that raises heart rate at a given effort will inflate the aerobic score.
+An aerobic score that seems too high after an easy run is most often due to an elevated heart rate caused by heat, fatigue, illness, or a loose optical sensor.
+See FAQ above for detail.

 An anaerobic score of 0.0 after a hard session is normal for sustained efforts.
-The anaerobic score responds specifically to short, maximal intervals.
-A threshold run at sustained effort will produce a high aerobic score and a near-zero anaerobic score, because no individual interval was both short and intense enough to trigger the anaerobic calculation.
+The anaerobic score responds only to short maximal intervals; a threshold run at sustained effort produces a high aerobic score and a near-zero anaerobic score regardless of perceived difficulty.
+See FAQ above for detail.

-A consistently low aerobic Training Effect despite hard training often points to a maximum heart rate set too high.
-If the device believes maximum heart rate is higher than the athlete’s true physiological maximum, EPOC estimates will be compressed downward.
-Confirm that the maximum heart rate value in the athlete’s profile is accurate, ideally established through a maximal field test.
+A consistently low aerobic Training Effect despite hard training often points to a maximum heart rate set too high in the athlete’s profile.
+If the device believes maximum heart rate is higher than the athlete’s true physiological maximum, EPOC estimates are compressed downward.
+Confirm the maximum heart rate value through a maximal field test.

 How to Improve It

-Every session does not need to score highly on both scales.
-The goal is a distribution across sessions over a week that aligns with the Load Focus targets Garmin sets for low aerobic, high aerobic, and anaerobic training.
+Every session need not score highly on both scales.
+The goal is a distribution across sessions that aligns with the Load Focus targets for low-aerobic, high-aerobic, and anaerobic training.

 Scientific Basis

 Firstbeat Technologies (2015).
 “EPOC-Based Training Effect Assessment.”
 Firstbeat White Paper.
-Describes the heart rate-based EPOC estimation methodology and the mapping of peak EPOC values to the 0–5 aerobic Training Effect scale, with reference to Ross and Jackson’s original activity classification framework.
+Describes the heart rate-based EPOC estimation methodology and the mapping of peak EPOC values to the 0–5 aerobic Training Effect scale.

 Rusko, H. et al. (2003).
 “Prediction of EPOC: A tool for monitoring fatigue accumulation during exercise?”
 ACSM Congress, San Francisco.
 Early validation of the Firstbeat heart rate-based EPOC model, showing strong correlation between predicted and measured EPOC during cycle ergometer exercise across multiple intensities.